640 South State StreetDover, Delaware 19901

 Advanced age can also make you more likely to get it.

-Your doctor may suspect infectious esophagitis if you have symptoms of esophagitis along with a condition that weakens the immune system.
+Your health care provider may suspect infectious esophagitis if you have symptoms of esophagitis along with a condition that weakens the immune system.

-To make a diagnosis, your doctor may order certain tests:
+To make a diagnosis, your health care provider may order certain tests:

 Endoscopy.
-During this outpatient procedure, your doctor passes a thin, flexible scope through your mouth to examine your esophagus.
-Your doctor might take swabs and scrapings to find the cause of an infection if he or she sees signs such as white patches, fluid filled blisters, or sore in your esophagus.
+During this outpatient procedure, your health care provider passes a thin, flexible scope through your mouth to examine your esophagus.
+Your health care provider might take swabs and scrapings to find the cause of an infection if he or she sees signs.
+These can include white patches, fluid-filled blisters, or sores in your esophagus.

 If you have a healthy immune system, your infection may clear on its own without treatment.
 How infectious esophagitis is treated often depends on the cause:

-Esophagitis caused by a fungus called Candida may be treated with an antifungal drug called fluconazole.
-If this drug doesn’t work, your doctor may try a stronger drug called amphotericin B.
+Esophagitis caused by a fungus called Candida.
+This fungus may be treated with an antifungal drug called fluconazole.
+If this drug doesn’t work, your health care provider may try a stronger drug called amphotericin B.

 Bacterial esophagitis may be treated with broad-spectrum antibiotics.
 These are drugs that work against many types of bacteria.